Online Application Process

 - The online application has a question that asks where you heard about the position.
 Please click any answer, as this question will be omitted in your final application.

-- You have until January 19, 2015 at noon to submit your application for either or both positions.
-Students who are studying abroad or doing an internship in Spring 2015 must have their applications submitted in by 5:00 PM on November 24, 2014.
+- You have until January 18, 2016 to submit your application for either or both positions.
+Students who are studying abroad or doing an internship in Spring 2016 must have their applications submitted in by noon on November 25, 2015.
 Please consult the Candidate Timeline.

 Apply to be a Resident Assistant *opens November 1, 2016